 Someone had previously described the Members Meeting as a ‘Revival Lite’ and I think that’s a pretty fair description.
 Focused on historic motorsport, a lot of the cars and bikes were familiar from my previous jaunts to Goodwood event.
 There was still a lot of tweed on display, civvy dress was the order of the day for me and many others.
 Unlike Revival access to the paddock and pits is pretty open.
 Which is great for us photographers.
 The smaller crowds help too, making it easier to get clear shots.
 However, something I need to work on is including people in my images to help tell the story.

-Peugeot 908 HDi FAP.
-This was the first time I’ve witnessed the spectacle of LMP1 cars running at night and what a treat it was.
-Now I’m going to have to visit Le Mans to see and hear them in their natural habitat.
+This year was the first time Le Mans LMP1 cars had run at night at a Goodwood event.
+And what a treat it was.
+This experience has further stoked my desire to visit Le Mans to see and hear them in their natural habitat.

-In the night garden.
-At the end of Saturday’s racing the party starts with a festival of light.
+At the end of Saturday’s racing, the party continued with a festival of light.
 The bars and food stalls were packed as the whole throng of spectators and crews descended into the entertainment areas.
-Hungry and with long queues I thought I’d make a move and head home.
+I was hungry and cold, having selected not the best coat for the day, and with long queues at the various food vendors, I decided to make a move and head home.

 The gentle drive back allowed me time to reflect on my first member’s meeting.
 Although I went on my own I’d thoroughly enjoyed myself.
 I’d bumped into friends, made some new ones and was excited by the levels of access to everything.
 Next years event will definitely be on my calendar.